-I know what you’re thinking- making time for mindfulness is going to cause you even more stress and subsequent worry.
+I know what you’re thinking- making time for mindfulness is going to cause you even more stress and worry.
+And doesn’t it just sound boring?
 But mindfulness doesn’t have to take any extra time; you don’t have to meditate to benefit from mindfulness.
 Mindfulness is simply being aware and present in the moment.
 Instead of thinking about what just happened or what may happen, focus on the present.
 Easier said than done, right?
 Try focusing just on your breath.
 As you take a shower in the morning, instead of stressing about the day’s events, focus on breathing in and out, fully and slowly.
 Mindfulness is focusing on the now.
-If you’re making your kiddos breakfast, for example, just focus on pouring the cereal into a bowl or spreading the butter onto the bread.
+If you’re making your kiddos breakfast, just focus on pouring the cereal into a bowl or spreading butter onto the bread.
 Notice each movement your hand makes with the butter knife, the smell of fresh toast, or focus on the sound of the cereal hitting the bowl.
-If you have a random worry thought, just notice it.
-Watch it pass though your mind like a cloud passing through the sky and go back to the task at hand.
+If you have a random worry thought, just notice it, but don’t dwell on it and try to bring your mind back to the present.
 Mindfulness is effective because if you’re living in the present moment, you can’t be worrying about the future or ruminating about the past.

 Now I am not saying mindfulness is easy.
-Depending on the day, it can be extremely difficult and frustrating.
-But it does get easier with practice- I promise.
+It can be extremely difficult and frustrating.
+But it does get easier with practice; I promise.
 If you’re interested in learning more about mindfulness, check out the many readings of Thich Nhat Hanh, a Vietnamese Zen Buddhist monk, teacher, author, and peace activist.
 Below is a quote from Nhat Hanh: